By Sabra Butt and David Fisher

 Bedrock reports, such as the class engagement analysis, give us an overall view of learners’ progress weekly.
 Based on this actionable data, there is a weekly message to all staff about the highest-performing learner.
 This learner is included in our newsletter and other school-wide announcements.
 Social media is another channel we use to communicate about learners’ achievement.
 We make sure to tag Bedrock so learners’ achievements can be shared.

-Every two weeks, I send out “I heard a Wispa” certificate to learners who earned the most points for each year group, which have been very well received.
+Every two weeks, I send out “I heard a Wispa” certificates to learners who earned the most points for each year group, which have been very well received.
 These small prizes all add up and make a real difference to learners’ motivation.

-As well as this, learners enter a Bedrock Star competition every half term with voucher prizes, which has helped raise the profile of Bedrock among more cynical learners significantly.
+As well as this, learners enter a Bedrock Stars Prize competition every half term with voucher prizes, which has helped raise the profile of Bedrock among more cynical learners significantly.
 At the end of the last term, we awarded the highest performing learners from every year group and whole-school with voucher prizes.

 Sabra Butt